opixelum/brain-disk-gitbook/docs/glossary.md

 ### Grid-like Data

-Multidimensional data that can be represented as a grid of values, such as images with pixels, audio spectrograms with time & frequency, etc.
+Multidimensional data that can be represented as a grid of values, such as images with pixels, audio spectrograms with time and frequency, etc.

 ## I

 ### Inflation

-General increase in the price level of goods and services in an economy.
+General increase in the price level of goods and services in the economy.
 It is caused by a decrease in the purchasing power of money.
 This decrease can be caused by an increase in the amount of money in circulation (printing money).

 ### Inheritance

-Key concept of object-oriented programming, that refers to derive a class from other classes.
+Key concept of object-oriented programming that refers to deriving a class from other classes.

 ### Interrupt